 ▪Graphics (please save scanned image as a .jpeg),

-▪Native formats like Web Site Links and Windows compatible Help Files, plus
+▪Native formats like Web Site URL Links and Windows compatible Help Files, plus

 ▪Text Files such as the text files (.txt) format saved by Windows © Word Pad.